s-expressionists/Khazern/README.md

 from READ-LINE which is non-NIL if the line was not terminated by a newline.

-#### OBJECTS Iteration Path
+#### OBJECTS Being Clause

-The OBJECTS iteration path iterates over an input stream using READ.
+The OBJECTS being clause iterates over an input stream using READ.
 It terminates on EOF.

 ```